Protecting Your Doors from Winter Weather

 InsulatingSealing helps prevent cold air from passing through gaps in the doorway, but it’s also important to make sure warm air isn’t getting out.
 Especially with sliding doors that take up more wall space than other doors, it’s vital to make sure that heat isn’t being lost through convection.

 Putting a draft-excluding strip along the bottom of sliding doors or at the base of entryway doors provides a barrier against warm air leaking through the lower track or bottom of the door.

 TighteningLoose hinges may seem like a problem only for homes with older doors.
-But if you notice cold air is getting into your room, it’s worth taking a look at the connections of doors of any age to make sure they’re as firmly attached to the frame as they’re able to be.
+But if you feel cold air is getting into your room, it’s worth taking a look at the connections of doors of any age to make sure they’re as firmly attached to the frame as they’re able to be.
 Over time, hinges can loosen from the frame due to warping.
-Taking a moment to tighten the hinges is a great preventative action to take before the temperatures change with each season.
+Taking a moment to adjust the hinges is a great preventative action to take before the temperatures change with each season.

-A constant humidity level in your home isn’t just good for your doors, but any other wooden furnishings you may have.
+A constant humidity level in your home isn’t just helpful for your doors, but any other wooden furnishings you may have.
 And maintaining indoor humidity can also increase the overall quality of your room’s air—which means less possibility of health problems, like coming down with that dreaded winter cold.

 While isn’t a vitamin C supplement to maintain your door’s health, these easy steps are nearly as good when it comes to making sure your home’s doors stay in peak condition for years.
 Is it time to give your home an updated look in your entryway?
 Are you looking for a door that can better stand up to years of weather extremes?
 Reach out to the team at Pella of Idaho to find the perfect fit for your home.